jaredwray/contrib/README.md

 Every webhook will have personal sign in secret, so for every new webhook will require personal env var with defined secret value

+## Editing connected account's capabilities

+1. Sign in to Stripe `https://stripe.com/`
+2. Go to `Connected account` section
+3. Choose an account which you want to edit
+4. Scroll down to `Capabilities` section
+5. Press edit
+6. Request or remove any capability

 ## configuring scheduled jobs for the auctions: